OmarElsheikh1/Playwright-Demoblaze/README.md

 - **Playwright** for UI Automation
 - **Node.js + TypeScript**
 - **Page Object Model (POM)**
+> **Future enhancements:** I'm working on improving page structures, dialog handling, and the BasePage for better efficiency and maintainability.

 ---
 ## ✨ What's New: POM Design Pattern Added